pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <legend>General Form Of IIR Filters</legend>
 </p>

-Unlike FIR filters who have an impulse response returning to steady state, IIR (*infinite impulse response*) filters have an infinitely long impulse response.
+Unlike FIR filters which have an impulse response returning to steady state, IIR (*infinite impulse response*) filters have an infinitely long impulse response.
 IIR filters are also based on a weighted sum, however they use recursion, which means they use past outputs values as input.
-The use of recursion allow for extremely efficient filters, which was one of the downsides of FIR filters who require an high number of operations with larger filtering amounts (*higher `length`*), this is not the case with IIR filters.
+The use of recursion allow for extremely efficient filters, which was one of the downsides of FIR filters which require a high number of operations with larger filtering amounts (higher `length`).
+This is not the case with IIR filters.

 In Pine Script an IIR filter can be made as follows: